Uterine Sarcoma: Treatment Choices

 Or you may have other treatments after surgery.
 This is called adjuvant treatment.
 For example, you may have radiation or hormone therapy after you have healed from surgery.
 The goal is to kill any cancer cells that may be left in your body.
 Even if there is no sign of cancer cells, your doctor may still advise adjuvant treatment.
 It helps reduce the risk that the cancer may come back or spread.

 Asking about clinical trials

 Uterine sarcomas are often diagnosed in advanced stages when the cancer has already spread.
 This can make these cancers hard to treat.
 Researchers are looking for new ways to treat this cancer.
 These newer types of treatment may be available only through a research study.
 These studies are called clinical trials.
 Talk with your doctor about what clinical trials may be an option for you.

 Making a decision

 Once you know the type, stage, and grade of your uterine sarcoma, it’s time to decide on a treatment plan.
 Meeting with your doctor to talk about your treatment choices will be one of the most important visits you’ll have with your doctor.

 It may take time to decide on the best plan.
+At first, thinking about treatment options may seem overwhelming.
+Talk with your doctors and nurses.
+Make a list of questions.
+Consider the benefits and possible side effects of each option.
 Ask your doctor about how much time you can take to explore your options.
 You may want to get another opinion before deciding on a treatment.
 You may also want to talk with your family and friends.